Easter Math Puzzles for Preschoolers

 Easter Math Puzzle activities

-You can use these Easter Math Puzzles as activities in Math or manipulatives centers, but also as a small group activity, take-home game, or Quiet area option.
+You can use these Easter Math Puzzles as activities in Math or manipulatives centers, as a small group activity, as a take-home game, or as a Quiet area option.

 Math Puzzle activity